stuyam/stuyam.com/_posts/2025-10-28-targeting-hotwire-native-with-tailwind.md

     <div class="tabbar native:pb-[max(env(safe-area-inset-bottom),0.5rem)]">...</div>
     ```

-Note: I actually discovered this [post by Joe Masilotti](https://masilotti.com/hotwire-native/hide-content-tailwind-css/) _after_ I wrote this, we came up with a very similar approach.
-Only slight difference I chose was to put the `data-hotwire-native` property on the `<html>` element so you can add classes to the `<body>` and they will still work because they are still a child of `<html>`.
+Note: I actually discovered this [post by Joe Masilotti](https://masilotti.com/hotwire-native/hide-content-tailwind-css/) _after_ I wrote this.
+We came up with a very similar approach.
+The only slight difference I chose was to put the `data-hotwire-native` property on the `<html>` element so you can add classes to the `<body>` and they will still work because they are still a child of `<html>`.
 As well as some other naming choices.
-Of course Joe is a great reasource for all things Hotwire Native, check out his work if you haven't already.
+Of course, Joe is a great resource for all things Hotwire Native.
+Check out his work if you haven't already.